Saturday, 30 August 2025

 Not far from Kunming is Dian Lake, also known by a number of other names including Kunming Lake.
 It is a fault lake located on the Puduhe-Xishan fault in the Yunnan province.
 Its nickname is the "Sparkling Pearl Embedded in a Highland".
 Unfortunately we didn’t get close enough to visit it.

 Kunming is named for the ethnic people of the region, the Kunmi people.
-Two thousand years ago, this was the Kingdom of Dian and was not part of Chinaat all.
+Two thousand years ago, this was the Kingdom of Dian and was not part of China at all.
 Incidentally of the 55 ethnic groups that live in China today 25 are from the Yunnan province.
 Called ‘Spring City’, Kunming sits at an altitude of 1900m and the temperature seems to vary between 19 to 26C - perfect really.
 Because of the altitude we were told that the food of Dian region is spicy and oily to ensure sufficient energy.
 Kunming is basically a region of farmers growing 60-odd% of Chinas fresh flowers, 90% of China’s coffee and tobacco as well as corn and potatoes.

 So much to know but so hard to get information!
-We had arrived in China and were closed behind the Great Firewall of China!
+We had arrived in China and were enclosed behind the Great Firewall of China!
 Cut off from the rest of the world for all intents and purposes.
 Our guide recommended a Chinese AI app, ‘Baidu’, which we hastily downloaded and installed, then we were able to ask some of those essential questions that nag at you when you enter a new locality.
 We will simply have to manage to survive without Google for the next 2 weeks!

 A local restaurant for dinner on our first night